epfl-ada/ada-2021-project-warriors/README.md

 - what’s in the data (formats, distributions, missing values, correlations, etc.).

 ## Timeline & Team Organization
-* Week 1 : Understand the distribution of the data depending on different parameters.
+* 19 novembre : Understand the different NLP techniques and choose a similarity metric based on that.
-* Week 2 : Apply the NLP.
+* 26 novembre : Apply the NLP and the clustering.
-* Week 3 :
+* 3 decembre : Through time, how the distance between these cluster evolve ?
-* Week 4 :
+* 10 decembre  : Educational degree.
-* Week 5 : Cluster the data and conclude.
+* 17 decembre 5 : Conclusion.

 ## Contributions
 - Aya Rahmoun